 The world’s largest underground sidewalk sale happens once a year with all the businesses found along the PATH.

-Food options are numerous but if you stumble upon Tim Horton’s and decide to eat there you will hear millions of Canadians cheer on!
-We could not be prouder of our “Timies”.
+Food options are numerous, but if you stumble upon Tim Horton’s and decide to eat there you will hear millions of Canadians cheer on!
+We could not be prouder of our “Timies.”

-It is a very affordable option to anything you might find in Toronto.
+It is a very affordable option for anything you might find in Toronto.
 Healthier than Mc Donald’s or any other food chain our national pride will leave the hungrier of men satisfied and wallets happier.

 BUDGET SHOPPING TIPS